 I do like Slayer because I don’t feel like you can be in public and talk about them without [screaming] like at the top of your lungs fucking Slayer!
 I also think Scott Ian is one of the funniest random people in the music industry.
 Down to the music, honestly, I think that Anthrax is a band that I would be more likely to pop into the player.
 I think they are both great, I think they both make phenomenal music.

 We are still kind of hammering down a bunch of things, so it’s not quite ready to release yet.
 We are very much working on this summer.
 We really want to hit the road and go play some music.
 We are getting some songs written and getting them recorded.
 Hopefully finish recording and all ready to go to the summer with.
-The people that have been with have been listening to the album Delusions for about two years now and we think they deserve some new music for their CD player.
+The people that have been with Silent Theory have been listening to the album Delusions for about two years now and we think they deserve some new music for their CD player.
 We are trying to make that priority.

-will be out sometime this year bringing great music to the masses.
+Silent Theory will be out sometime this year bringing great music to the masses.
 Keep an ear out and eye out for this band.
 Rock On!